viren1408/SIBPF_2.0/README.md

 - Calculates spectral indices for the matched sources using TGSS and NVSS flux data.
 - Produces histogram of the spectral index of the matched sources.
 - Identifies potential pulsar candidates based on a spectral index threshold and these candidates are saved to a separate file.

-### Image Inverter(Experimental)

-- The Image inverter code is included which allows the user to find artifacts that may have been detected by pybdsf as true sources
-- The code creates an inverted image and then runs pybdsf on the image to locate any strong artifact usually around strong sources.
-- This can be done before the crossmatching to check if any of the artifacts are confused as true sources and are crossmatched because of their proximity to the true source.

-### Variability (experimental)
-- An experimental variability code is being worked on to check the variability of the pulsar candidates.
-Pulsars show a variability with time and this can be used to constrain the candidates further.

 ### Output

 The script generates the following outputs: